Japan – English Exchange

 What’s Included

-Accommodations Accommodations: Shared rooms in a homestay or dorm-style accommodation
+Accommodations Accommodations: Shared rooms in a traditional Japanese homestay environment

 Food Food: Three meals per weekday are provided, two meals on weekends are provided